cometaj2/huckle/README.rst

 a need to update the client as the API changes.
 This is used to huck's advantage and brings these benefits to the shell command line.

-Once a CLI is created via huck, it can be invoked by name directly.
-Huck then takes over and provides a dynamic view of the documentation and commands that can be issued to the CLI API it's associated to.
+Huck provides a dynamic view of the documentation and commands that can be issued to the CLI API it's associated to.

 Usage